 Add your chosen spaghetti sauce to skillet and allow to simmer with meat 5 minutes, then turn heat to low.

-- In a large bowl, whisk together eggs, ricotta cheese, parmesan cheese, and melted butter.
+In a large mixing bowl, whisk together eggs, ricotta cheese, parmesan cheese, and melted butter.
 Set aside.

 - Bake in the oven for 20-25 minutes or until cheese sauce has melted and dish is heated through.
 If you rinsed noodles with cool water, bake at least 25 minutes.